InformaticsMatters/fragmentor/README.md

     $ ansible-playbook site-db-server-configure_create-database.yaml \
         -e deployment=development

-## Configuring the AWS S3 Directory Structure
+## Configuring the S3 Directory Structure
 For a production deployment, the ansible playbook `site-standardise` is configured to import vendor data files from a tree structure defined as either: